samestep/floretta/README.md

 The easiest way to use Floretta is via the command line; take a look at the instructions in the [`floretta-cli`][] crate.

-Alternatively, if you'd prefer to use Floretta as a Rust library, you can do that via the [`floretta`][] crate.
+Alternatively, if you'd prefer to use Floretta as a Rust library, you can do so via the [`floretta`][] crate.

 ## Contributing